 - Will I lose my scholarship if I have a career-ending injury?

 - Do players attend summer school to reduce the in-season course load?

 - For example: are catchers allowed to call their own pitches?

 - What do you look for in players at _______ position?

 - What happens next?

-- Is there any different/specific I need to do for admissions?
+- Is there anything different/specific I need to do for admissions?

 - Do you need anything else from me?

-Get PDF version in the College Baseball Recruiting Starters Kit
+Get the PDF version in the College Baseball Recruiting Starters Kit

 CONNECT WITH OTHER PARENTS WITH PROSPECTIVE COLLEGE ATHLETES